dvadell/esteelauder/README.md

 # Estee Lauder challenge
 * [Description](https://agileengine.gitlab.io/interview/test-tasks/fsNDJmGOAwqCpzZx/)

-To run the web app, first clone this repo and run:
+To run the web app, first clone this repo and run this inside the project:

 ```
 docker-compose up -d